Skip to content

 When you owe money, the debt may be secured or unsecured.
 The type of debt affects what action the lender (creditor) can take to get their money back if you stop making repayments.

-• Secured debt – This is a debt that is backed against a particular asset.
-When a bank lends you money, they may take “security” for the debt.
-This means that if you stop making repayments, the bank can take certain property (called the security property) and sell it to get back the amount you owe.
-A home mortgage or car loan is a secured debt.
+Secured debt – This is a debt that is backed against a particular asset.
+When a bank lends you money, they may take security for the debt.
+This means that if you stop making repayments, \the bank can take certain property (called the security property) and sell it to get back the amount you owe.
+Home mortgages and car loans are secured debts.

-• Unsecured debt – With this type of debt, if you stop making repayments, there is no particular asset the creditor can take and sell.
-If you can’t pay the debt, you may be able to agree on a hardship variation or get help from AFCA to resolve the dispute.
+Unsecured debt – With this type of debt, if you stop making repayments, there is no particular asset the creditor can take and sell.
+If you can’t pay the debt, you may be able to agree on a hardship variation or get help from Australian Financial Complaints Authority (AFCA) to resolve the dispute.
 Otherwise, the creditor must go to court and get an order for you to pay the debt.
-In some instances, the creditor may be able to take some of your income or assets to repay what you owe.
-Credit cards and personal loans are usually unsecured debts.

 What to do if a creditor takes you to court

-Get professional advice straightaway – If you receive an official court document, such as a statement of claim, you will have only a limited time (usually 21 or 28 days) to file a formal response at court.
+statement of claim, you will have only a limited time (usually 21 or 28 days) to file a formal response at court.

 A statement of claim sets out what your creditor thinks you owe them.
 If you disagree with the claim, you need to lodge a defence with the court.

-Ask whether you can make a payment arrangement – If you agree you owe the amount in the claim but are not in a position to pay it, you can try to negotiate a payment plan with the creditor.
+Ask whether you can set up a payment plan – If you agree you owe the amount in the claim but are not in a position to pay it, you can try to negotiate a payment plan with the creditor.
+You may also have the right to get the statement of claim put on hold and use an external dispute resolution (EDR) scheme.
+This may give you an opportunity to set up a payment plan with your creditor.
+Seek advice from a financial counsellor or lawyer if you think the dispute could be referred to an EDR scheme, or if you are unsure.

-Don’t ignore a statement of claim – If you don’t file a formal response or appear at the hearing, the creditor can get a default judgement against you.
+Don’t ignore a statement of claim – If you don’t file a formal response or appear at the hearing, the creditor can get a default judgment against you.
 This means that the court will order you to pay the money owed to the creditor.

 If you don’t pay, the creditor may be able to take (repossess) some of your income or assets and sell them to get the money you owe.

-Check that the statement of claim is genuine – Some debt collectors may give you documents that look like a statement of claim but haven’t actually been issued by a court.
+Check that a statement of claim is genuine – Some debt collectors may give you documents that look like a statement of claim but haven’t actually been issued by a court.
 This is fraud and is against the law.

 If you are not sure whether the statement of claim you have received is genuine, check with a lawyer.